abiyfantaye/SS2021/README.md

 # Summer School 2021

 Deep learning has been getting lots of attention from many different fields including business/finance, image handling and even science simulation.
 2-Day Deep learning course in Summer School 2021 will be a good foundation course for who wants to actually program it.
-The course will proceed with presentation and live demonstration using Google Colab and eventually will help the student to run his/her code on Graham cluster.
+The course will proceed with presentation and live demonstration using Google Colab.

 Day 1 will cover Multivariable linear regression and MNIST image classification using linear and Multi-Layer Perceptron (MLP) including some techniques to avoid overfitting.
 Day 2 will cover CIFAR10 image classification with Convolutional Neural Network and a simple example using Recurrent Neural Network.